janjur/readable-pylint-messages/README.md

 ## duplicate-key
 #### W0109 - Duplicate key %r in dictionary
 Used when a dictionary expression binds the same key multiple times.
+## deprecated-lambda
+#### W0110 - map/filter on lambda could be replaced by comprehension
+Used when a lambda is the first argument to "map" or "filter".
+It could be clearer as a list comprehension or generator expression.
+This message can't be emitted when using Python >= 3.0.
 ## useless-else-on-loop
 #### W0120 - Else clause on loop without a break statement
 Loops should only have an else clause if they can exit early with a break statement, otherwise the statements under else should be on the same scope as the loop itself.